tmpfs/async-validate/README.md

 ### Descriptor

-A descriptor defines the validation rules as a map of fields to rules.
+A descriptor defines the validation rules as a map of fields to rules, this section describes the recognised rule properties.

 #### Type Constants